the Testimony of a Refugee II

 que sera sera what ever will be will be

 This work aims to capture the perilous journey undertaken by refugees fleeing their war-torn countries in the Middle East, and travelling across land and sea with the hope of reaching safe ground, and starting a new life.
 Leaving one's homeland is not easy, with family and possessions left behind.
-There is a feeling of helplessness, and a sense of being totally uprooted, as evidenced by the bare and ilapidated wooden sculpture on display.
-The route to safety is full of danger, with injuries along the way.
+There is a feeling of helplessness, and a sense of being totally uprooted, as evidenced by the bare and dilapidated wooden sculpture on display.
+The route to safety is full of dangers, with a high risk of injuries along the way.

 In Question Time, I investigate the spectacle of war as an observer, a director and an actor.
 My research focuses on the dissemination of space between a given spectator, the performance and the proscenium, both from a long-distance view and from a close-up angle.